What is New Hampshire famous for

 Lakes

 Home to nearly 1000 lakes and ponds, New Hampshire is known for its beautiful, clean bodies of water.
-They are an essential part of the local lifestyle, heritage, and economy and a significant tourist attraction for locals and travelers.
+They are an essential part of the local lifestyle, heritage, and economy, and a significant tourist attraction for locals and travelers.

-- Lake Winnipesaukee – the largest lake in the state, with 450 km of shore, many important cities, villages, and beaches.
+• Lake Winnipesaukee – the largest lake in the state, with 450 km of shore, many important cities, villages, and beaches.
 This lake also has 274 islands you can kayak or canoe to.

-- Newfound Lake – the deepest lake in the state is also one of the cleanest lakes in the USA.
+• Newfound Lake – the deepest lake in the state, is also one of the cleanest lakes in the USA.

-- Squam Lake – one of the most pristine and peaceful lakes in the state.
+• Squam Lake – one of the most pristine and peaceful lakes in the state.
 Perfect to quietly enjoy nature and its natural beauty.

 Fall foliage

 In New Hampshire, the fall foliage is usually a bit earlier than in the more southern states of New England.
-Though it depends on the year’s particular climate, the colorful foliage starts typically in the second half of September and until mid-October.
+Though it depends on the year’s particular climate, the colorful foliage typically starts in the second half of September and lasts until mid-October.
 You should also note that the colors reveal themselves from Northwest to Southeast.

 Maple Syrup